What does the Bible say about confidence?Question: "What does the Bible say about confidence?"

 When we put our trust in God and His revealed Word, our lives take on a new stability, focus, and poise.
 A biblical self-confidence is really a confidence in God's Word and character.
 We put no confidence in our flesh, but we have every confidence in the God who made us, called us, saved us and keeps us.

-Secure Daughters, Confident Sons: How Parents Guide Their Children into Authentic Masculinity & Femininity by Glenn Stanton and Logos Bible Software.
+Recommended Resource: Secure Daughters, Confident Sons: How Parents Guide Their Children into Authentic Masculinity & Femininity by Glenn Stanton

 What does the Bible say about arrogance?